-There are two required courses for graduation with a MA in Applied Community Development: ACC 601 --Introduction to Community Change, and ACC 603 - Taking Impact to Scale.
-These two courses are to be taken in sequence; ACC 601 followed by ACC 603.
+There are four required courses for graduation with a MA in Applied Community Development.
+Two - ACC 601 - Introduction to Community Change, and ACC 603 - Taking Impact to Scale - are to be taken in sequence; ACC 601 followed by ACC 603.
+PRC 602 - Social Research for Social Change should be taken toward the beginning of the degree.
+PRC 604 - Synthesis & Integration should be taken as one of the last courses in the degree, preferably in the final semester.